-OSBYTE call with A=&E4 (228) Set base number for SHIFT-CTRL-function-key codes
+OSBYTE call with A=&E4 (228) Set base number for SHIFT CTRL function key codes

 See entry for OSBYTE &E2.
 The default is that these key combinations have no effect.
-Note: remember that pressing CTRL and SHLFT together stops output to the screen going into the next line.
+Note: remember that pressing CTRL and SHIFT together stops screen output while they are pressed.